sshhoo/ica/README.md

 	See "[Optimizer](#Optimizer)" below for details.
 	- Use "--loss" to specify the loss function.
 	The default is categorical_crossentropy.
-	You can use any of the other functions listed [here](https://www.tensorflow.org/api_docs/python/tf/keras/losses), but it will result in an error in this code.
+	You can use any of the other functions listed [here](https://www.tensorflow.org/api_docs/python/tf/keras/losses), but it'll result in an error in this code.
 	If you want to use this code as is, use the default.
 	- If "--original_mode" is specified, training will be performed using the network model that you created yourself.
 	You can freely build your own network model by modifying the corresponding part.